Fitbit Flex 2 review

 At a glance:

 - Call and text notifications

 Fitbit Flex 2 review: price

-You can pre-order the Fitbit Flex 2 for £79.99 (US$99.95; €99.95).
+The Fitbit Flex 2 costs £79.99 (US$99.95; €99.95).
 That's the price for the wristband and tracker.
 If you think this is expensive, compare it to the cost of gym membership or a decent pair of running shoes.
 I actually saved the price of my tracker over a couple of months of walking rather than catching the bus or tube home.
 The same will be true of the more advanced but similarly priced Flex 2.
 Also look out for the best online prices listed at the end of this review.

 You don't have to wear the Flex 2 as a wristband.
 There are bangle and pendant accessories to to hold the removable tracker.
 If you want the bangle or pendant holder for the Flex 2, you'll have to buy them separately.
 The Silver Bangle or Pendant is slightly cheaper at £69.99, compared to the Gold Bangles (Gold or Rose Gold) or Pendant's £79.99 price tag.
 Sadly it's not possible to buy just the bangle or pendant with the tracker; the wristband must be purchased to get your hands on the tracker.

 The Fitbit Alta, with its larger, more informative screen costs more at £129.99 (US$149.95; €149.95), and the heart-rate monitoring Fitbit Charge 2 costs £129.99 (US$149.95; €159.95).
 So the Flex 2 is Fitbit's most affordable wristband tracker.